 Two or more brands at the same location

-If your business location combines two or more brands, don't combine the brand names into a single listing.
-Instead, pick one brand’s name for the listing.
-If the brands operate independently, you may use a separate listing for each brand at this location.
+If your business location combines two or more brands, do not combine the brand names into a single Business Profile.
+Instead, pick one brand’s name for the Business Profile.
+If the brands operate independently, you may use a separate Profile for each brand at this location.

 - Not Acceptable: "Rymans/Staedtler", "Steve’s Tyres/Firestone"